Panasonic: Panasonic Mobile Communications

 Panasonic Mobile Communications manufactures mobile phone handsets and related equipment.
 As of 2012, it had around a 20 percent share of the Japanese handset market.
 Panasonic used to market mobile phone handsets worldwide, but in December 2005 announced its withdrawal from overseas markets due to poor sales.
 Panasonic returned to the overseas market in 2012, with the release of the Panasonic Eluga Android-powered smartphone.
 In July 2013, Panasonic announced the company will not supply a new model of smartphone to NTT DoCoMo Inc., because NTT DoCoMo will focus with Sony and Samsung products.
 In Q2 2013, Panasonic Mobile Communications booked a 5.4 billion yen operating loss.
 From July 2013 to January 2018, Panasonic India has released one more series of Android Smartphones Panasonic P Series, along with Eluga Series.

 Automotive

 Automotive Systems division

-Automotive Systems Business Division, Automotive Company, Panasonic, formerly Panasonic Automotive Systems (PAS), is an original equipment manufacturer of factory installed mobile audio equipment such as headunits, speakers and navigation modules.
-It is a subcontractor to most major auto manufacturers, supplying virtually every Japanese and American automaker, along with many European automakers.
-In 2015, PAS had a revenue of $12.4 billion.
-Panasonic also purchased the assets of Sanyo Corporation in 2017.

-Panasonic also formerly manufactured aftermarket vehicle audio products such as head units and speakers.